 The good news is that, if found early, 90% of bowel cancers can be successfully treated.
 This is why screening is so important.

 If you're aged between 50 and 74, you will receive a free home testing kit in the mail every two years from the Government.

-If you don't receive a kit, check this online calculator or call the National Bowel Cancer Screening Program Information Line on 1800 118 868 to see when you will.
+If you don't receive a kit, it's best to call the call the National Cancer Screening Register on 1800 627 701 to find out when your test will arrive.

 The National Bowel Cancer Screening Program has expanded to introduce a two-yearly screening interval.

 From 2020, all eligible people between 50 and 74 years of age will be offered free screening every two years.
 For more information, visit the National Bowel Cancer Screening Program website.